Professional edition active

 • Exertional

 Classic heatstroke takes 2 to 3 days of exposure to develop.
-It occurs during summer heat waves, typically in older, sedentary people with no air-conditioning and often with limited access to fluids.
-It can occur rapidly in children left in a hot car, particularly with closed windows.
+It often occurs during summer heat waves, typically in older, sedentary adults with no air-conditioning and often with limited access to fluids.
+It can occur rapidly in infants or children left in a hot car, particularly with closed windows.
+Other vulnerable populations include pregnant people and those with obesity.
+All of these groups lack robust thermoregulatory mechanisms (1).

-Exertional heatstroke occurs more abruptly and affects healthy active people (eg, athletes, military recruits, factory workers).
+Exertional heatstroke occurs more abruptly and affects healthy active people (eg, athletes, military recruits, factory workers) who are typically performing strenuous activity or work in hot weather (2, 3, 4).
 It is a common cause of death in young athletes.
-Intense exertion in a hot environment causes a sudden massive heat load that the body cannot modulate.
+Intense exertion in a hot environment causes a sudden massive heat load that overwhelms physiologic heat loss mechanisms.
 Rhabdomyolysis is common; acute kidney injury and coagulopathy are somewhat more likely and severe.
 Heat exhaustion can transition to heatstroke as heat illness progresses and is characterized by impairment of mental status and neurologic function.

 Table